TheochemUI/eOn/docs/source/user_guide/main.md

 : which detail methods by which the code can be run in parallel.

 Potential
-: which configures interatomic potentials, both bundled with `eON` and interfaced
+: which configures interatomic potentials, both bundled with `eOn` and interfaced

 Optimizer
 : which has options related to the generic step interface for optimization of atomic structures